SilTada/Yesplan/README.md

 ### Dataviews

-Generating data from a dataview and retreiving the data. https://manual.yesplan.be/nl/developers/dataviews/
+Generation a data result from a dataview and retreiving the data. https://manual.yesplan.be/nl/developers/dataviews/

 #### compute